-- 3.5.11 Ensure the DSL completes an Annual Safeguarding Report for Governors - and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council. - 3.6.
-It is the duty of the Chair of Governors Mrs Anne Sheddick to liaise with relevant agencies if any allegations are made against the Headteacher.
-If there are concerns that issues are not being progressed in an expedient manner, staff/pupils/parents/carers should escalate concerns to the Local Authority Designated Officer (LADO) via First Response. - 3.7.
+Ensure the DSL completes an Annual Safeguarding Report for Governors and a copy is shared with the Education Safeguarding Advisory Service at Buckinghamshire Council.

+It is the duty of the Chair of Governors Mr Oliver Westby to liaise with relevant agencies if any allegations are made against the Headteacher.
+If there are concerns that issues are not being progressed in an expedient manner, staff/pupils/parents/carers should escalate concerns to the Local Authority Designated Officer (LADO) via First Response.

 The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
-The guidance in Part four of Keeping children safe in education 2022 (publishing.service.gov.uk) must be followed if there were any such concerns.
-Keeping children safe in education 2022 (publishing.service.gov.uk) - 3.8.
+The guidance in Part four of Keeping children safe in education (publishing.service.gov.uk) must be followed if there were any such concerns.

 The Governing Body must ensure that a named teacher is designated for Looked After Children and that an up to date list of children who are subject to a Care Order or are accommodated by the Local Authority is regularly reviewed and updated.
-The school must work with the Virtual Schools Team to support the educational attainment for those children who are Looked After. - 3.9.
+The school must work with the Virtual Schools Team to support the educational attainment for those children who are Looked After.

 The governing body has a statutory duty to appoint a Nominated Governor for safeguarding.
 The Nominated Governor must be familiar with Buckinghamshire Safeguarding Children Partnership procedures, Local Authority procedures and guidance issued by the Department for Education.
-The Nominated Governor must: - 3.9.1.
-Work with the DSL to produce the Child Protection Policy annually. - 3.9.2.
-Undertake appropriate safeguarding training, to include Prevent and Safer Recruitment training. - 3.9.3.
-Ensure child protection is regularly discussed at Governing Body meetings - 3.9.4.
-Meet at least termly with the DSL to review and monitor the school's delivery on its safeguarding responsibilities, to review the Single Central Record and complete an audit of the staff files.

-3.9.5.
-Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance:
+The Nominated Governor must:

+- Work with the DSL to produce the Child Protection Policy annually. - Undertake appropriate safeguarding training, to include Prevent and Safer Recruitment training. - Ensure child protection is regularly discussed at Governing Body meetings - Meet at least termly with the DSL to review and monitor the school's delivery on its safeguarding responsibilities, to review the Single Central Record and complete an audit of the staff files. - Take responsibility to ensure that the school is meeting the OFSTED requirements as set out in the inspection guidance:
-Inspecting safeguarding in early years, education and skills settings